 Julian Minghi, in her work, attempted to show ground for "bordering or debordering".
 Her contrivance deserves special attention.
 To her, the study of border is not something new; it has a fertile past considering that during the past few decades it has evolved into an inter-disciplinary field, the future is also appealing.
 While geography was the first discipline to study borders and boundaries, soon others followed and today borders are widely studied by psychologists, lawyers, anthropologists, economists, ethnologists and more.
 Geography played, and continues to play, a leading role in border studies.
-She noted further, "boundaries are perhaps the most palpable political geographic phenomena".

-This idea is in line with the task of drawing new borders as a result from war, as the famous title of the book by M. Lacoste says: La geographic, csa sert d'abort a' faire la guerre, and still geographers are the experts in questions of boundary delimitation.
+She noted further, "boundaries are perhaps the most palpable political geographic phenomena".25 a' faire la guerre, 26 and still geographers are the experts in questions of boundary delimitation.
 Ironically, because of the 'borderless' world propaganda border studies have undergone a renaissance during the past decade.
 More and more conferences on border issues are organized and also the amount of institutions dealing with (cross) border issues has increased.
 The scope of study has expanded and new approaches are invented, no longer is the border considered as a line alone, but increasingly the border has become known as a process.
 The important question is not where a border is, but how a boundary is and what the practices of the boundary are.
 Within this multi-disciplinary orientation, Minghi and Lacoste showed the legitimate grounds for accepting or rejecting the borders made by the Europeans which affects this study on border security and Ogun State Economy.
 Though, their works were not centered on Nigeria-Benin international boundaries.